cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 Bootstrap code should be:

-- exact with respect to the safe reference implementation;
+- exact with respect to the safe reference bootstrap implementation;
 - explicit about what is supported, what falls back, and what is still unsupported;
 - organized around a small number of reusable calculations rather than a